Laserbeam31/bts-broadcast-baluns/broadcast_balun_operation+spoofing.md

 2. The computer must send out "spoofed" keepalive packets to the unicast management address of
    the sender, in order to keep the sender in a transmissive state.
-In the case of the attached program, I achieved this by Wiresharking the output of a genuine receiver balun and extracting the periodic keepalive packets from the flood of multicast video;
+In the case of the attached program, I achieved this by Wireshark-ing the output of a genuine receiver balun and extracting the periodic keepalive packets from the flood of multicast video;

 3. The computer must process the UDP stream emanating from the sender and convert it into a